JarrodCTaylor/JarrodCTaylor.github.io/_posts/2014-01-25-Python_Decorators_101.markdown

 Here we pass a function object as an argument to `accepts_a_function` which prints a line of text and then calls the function that was passed to it.

-## Combine the two steps and we have a decorator
+## Combine The Two Steps And We Have A Decorator

 Now we are all set to write our first actual Python decorator.
 Let's rewrite the example from above as a decorator.